On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Charlie: Yeah.
 Maybe we laughed through it.
 Probably.

 Glenn: That was- but that was one of the first instances in which somebody was making Kaitlin break consistently.

 Charlie: Oh, yeah.
 She's tough to make laugh.

 Glenn: She's- she's a tough nut to crack.

 Charlie: She's tough.

-Charlie: And the season before, but for whatever reason that one sticks out to me is, like--
+Charlie: In the season before.
+But for whatever reason that one sticks out to me is, like--

 Glenn: It wasn't a pairing that happened all that often.